-Carer’s Benefit is a payment made to insured people who may be required to leave the workforce or reduce their working hours to care for a person(s) in need of full time care.
+Carer’s Benefit is a payment available to insured people who may need to leave work or reduce their hours to care for a person or people in need of full-time care.

 How to qualify

-You may qualify for Carer’s Benefit if you meet these requirements:
+You may qualify for Carer’s Benefit if:

-you are over 16 years old
+you are 16 or over

 you do not live in a hospital, convalescent home or other similar institution